xcore/sw_audio_effects/module_dsp_long_reverb/doc/overview.rst

 Overview
 ========

 This is a function library for creating a long reverb-like effect.
-The input audio stream is fed into a complex DSP function that uses multiple echos, equalisation and gain-shaping, to create an example reverberation effect.
+The input audio stream is fed into a complex DSP function that uses multiple echoes, equalization and gain-shaping, to create an example reverberation effect.
 The dsp_function returns an output stream that is a mix of the input and effect signal.
 The following characteristics of the reverb are currently configurable: